Tim White (referee): Lunchtime Suicide

 On December 18, 2005, White made a controversial on-screen appearance at the Armageddon pay-per-view.
 In a segment, a "despondent" White was interviewed by SmackDown! reporter Josh Mathews inside the bar he owned, the Friendly Tap in Cumberland, Rhode Island.
 He was depicted drinking large amounts of alcohol, claiming that the aforementioned Hell in a Cell match "ruined his life."
-He then proceeded to take a shotgun out from under the bar and, off screen, fired the gun, apparently intending to kill himself.
+He then proceeded to take a shotgun out from under the bar and, off-screen, fired the gun, apparently intending to kill himself.
 This sketch was considered distasteful, in part due to the death of Eddie Guerrero a month earlier.

 On January 6, 2006, it was revealed that White had shot his foot accidentally during the "ordeal".
 But when asked by Mathews about his new year's resolutions, he proceeded to scarf down a box full of rat poison, and subsequently fell over in his chair.
 This segment was leaked onto the internet several days earlier and included was the uncut footage of the post-segment which included the producers as well as White goofing around using some mildly foul language.
 On January 15, 2006, White was interviewed by Mathews again, but this time he tried to hang himself; the rope broke.
-For weeks afterward, WWE's official website uploaded a new video showing Mathews trying to interview White who is about to commit suicide each week in a different way.
-This became a regular segment on WWE's website and was given the name of Lunchtime Suicide, uploaded every Thursday at lunch time.
+For weeks afterward, WWE's official website uploaded a new video showing Mathews trying to interview White who is about to die by suicide each week in a different way.
+This became a regular segment on WWE's website and was given the name of Lunchtime Suicide, uploaded every Thursday at lunchtime.
 Over a dozen sketches were aired, and the segments were widely derided as insensitive and of poor taste.

-On April 6, 2006, WWE.com uploaded a video where White did not attempt to commit suicide.
-In fact, he invited Mathews to a party at the Friendly Tap to take place the following week.
-The next week, Mathews attended the party, and ended up getting shot by White.
+On April 6, 2006, WWE.com uploaded a video where White did not attempt to die by suicide.
+Instead, he lures Mathews to a party at the Friendly Tap which results in White shooting Mathews in the chest using the shotgun from the first video in the series.

 Post-WWE

 White was released from WWE on January 9, 2009, ending his 24-year tenure with the company.
 White provided security for WWE superstars during appearances and autograph signings.

-On April 10, 2018 White appeared in numerous interviews in the HBO documentary André the Giant.
+On April 10, 2018, White appeared in numerous interviews in the HBO documentary André the Giant.
 He also appeared on WWE's Most Wanted Treasures in June 2021.
+On March 29, 2023, it was announced that White would be the 2023 recipient of the Warrior Award and, as such, was the first referee inducted into the WWE Hall of Fame.

 Death

-On June 19, 2022, White died at the age of 68.
+On June 19, 2022, White died from health issues at the age of 68.